renatofilho/quickcontrols2-benchmark/README.txt

 'queryFontFromNativeTheme': will query for system fonts before import 'QtQuick.Controls' 'queryFontAfterImportControls': will query for system fonts after import 'QtQuick.Controls'

+OBS:
+    you can easily force Qt to use the default theme by 'unset QT_QUICK_CONTROLS_STYLE' or you can set a new them with 'export QT_QUICK_CONTROLS_STYLE=Material'.

+Note that after set a theme the time used by both functions is almost the same.
+(At least on my machine)

 to run the app:
 ./quickcontrols2-benchmark <num-interactions>